Nomad-Media/samples-js/movies/content-admin-movies/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Creates a tag or collection.](ref:createtagorcollection)
+> For more information about the API call used go to [Create Tag or Collection.](https://developer.nomad-cms.com/docs/create-tag-or-collection)

 ## Gets a Tag or Collection